-The audit firm shall establish policies and procedures for supervision and review of the audit work in order to properly address the risks of fraud, and shall implement them appropriately.
+The audit firm shall establish policies and procedures for supervision and review of the audit work in order to properly address the risks of fraud, and shall appropriately implement the policies and procedures

-5. Establishment of policies and procedures to deal with the information related to risks of fraud, provided from within or outside the audit firm
+5. Dealing with the information related to risks of fraud, provided from within or outside the audit firm

-The audit firm shall establish policies and procedures designed to appropriately deal with the information provided from within or outside the audit firm, which require that the audit firm receives the information, the audit firm communicates the information to the relevant engagement team, and the engagement team reports to the appropriate person outside the engagement team how the engagement team addressed the information during the course of the audit.
+The audit firm shall establish policies and procedures designed to appropriately deal with information relating to the risks of fraud provided from within or outside the audit firm.
+This requires that when the audit firm receives the information, the audit firm communicates the information to the relevant engagement team, and the engagement team reports to the appropriate department or person outside the engagement team on how the engagement team addressed the information during the course of the audit.